Thursday, May 7, 2026

 Mr. Madison will cease turning over in his grave and may finally rest in peace.

-The category mistake in the conventional description of the Three-part Separation Theory was practically adjusted by recognizing that the judicial branch is inevitably responsible for the review of the law.
-Therefor, the three branches are the processing stages (administration) of law: legislate, execute, and adjudicate.
+The category mistake in the conventional description of the Three-part Separation Theory was practically adjusted by recognizing that the judicial branch is inevitably responsible for the review of the law - adjudication.
+Therefore, the three branches that we interpret are the processing stages for the administration of the law: legislate, execute, and adjudicate.

-The commissioning of specific jurisdictions of civil law, each with its own legislature, executive security department, and graduated review system will fulfill what was prescribed by Mr. Madison in the political science scholars' favorite essay, Federalist Papers Number 51: “each department should have a will of its own; and consequently should be so constituted that the members of each should have as little agency as possible in the appointment of the members of the others, . . . divide the legislature into different branches; and to render them, by different modes of election and different principles of action.”
+The commissioning of administrative jurisdictions of civil law, each with its own executive security department, and graduated legislatures and adjudication systems will fulfill what was prescribed by Mr. Madison in the political science scholars' favorite essay, Federalist Papers Number 51: “each department should have a will of its own; and consequently should be so constituted that the members of each should have as little agency as possible in the appointment of the members of the others, . . . divide the legislature into different branches; and to render them, by different modes of election and different principles of action.”

-Legislative assemblies commissioned for specific jurisdictions of law with graduated appointment rules are inclined to faction based on the abstract aspects associated with the isolated system of law, rather than the general political parties' promises to relieve artificial and frivolous grievances.
-The Demarcation of Law Separation model with exclusive legislative assemblies and corresponding security departments will further fulfill the ambition to provide each partition with “a will of its own,” because each partition will have robust career paths for their members compared to the whimsical career paths for the elected offices, isolated paths in the bureaucracy, and stagnate judiciary.
+Legislative assemblies commissioned for specific jurisdictions of law with graduated appointment rules are inclined to faction based on the arguable aspects associated with the isolated system of law, rather than the general political parties' promises to relieve artificial grievances.
+The Demarcation of Law Separation model with exclusive legislative assemblies and corresponding security departments will further fulfill the ambition to provide each partition with “a will of its own,” because each partition will have robust career paths for its members compared to the whimsical career paths for the present elected offices, isolated paths in the bureaucracy, and a stagnant judiciary.

 No comments: